canyon289/canyon289.github.io/dev/content/articles/NonProgrammerPart3.md

 6. Founder XYZ of startup ABC made a billion dollars programming
 7. ["If you're an English Major ... or didn't go to college .. or were raised by Wolves"](https://www.forbes.com/sites/laurencebradford/2016/06/20/why-every-millennial-should-learn-some-code/2/#)

-These pitches are echoed all over the place, even literally from Forbes.
+These pitches are echoed all over the place, even from Forbes magazine.
 A lot of times it's accompanied by a pitch to then pay money for a bootcamp class, or book, or subscription to an ad sponsored email list.
 In these cases there's a clear reason why you're told to program, so someone else can earn money.

-This is not to say there aren't alturistic people teaching you how to program.
+This is not to say there aren't altruistic people teaching you how to program.
-There are plenty of well meaning people that also give the same advice, but again I strongly believe this advice does not universally apply.
+There are plenty of well-meaning people that also give the same advice, but again I strongly believe this advice does not universally apply.

 # Debunking the reasons